VFR Flight Following–a pilots’ guide

 Getting your Trinity Audio player ready...

 If “flight following” is a new term, don’t worry, you’re not alone.
-It’s not exactly a staple in many Private pilot training programs and don’t expect much attention on flight following in a checkride.
-But not to diminish its importance, because it’s a service that every VFR pilot should take advantage of and it could even be a lifesaver.
+It’s not exactly a staple in many Private pilot training programs although many pilots may be receiving the servce and not even realize.
+Bottom line is that it’s a service that every VFR pilot should take advantage of and it could even be a lifesaver.

-Flight following is a relatively simple concept – it’s an aircraft flying under VFR that is taking advantage of Air Traffic Control (ATC) services.
-Functionally, it indicates the flight is radar identified by ATC and a number of advisories may be available from the controller.
+Flight following is a relatively simple concept–it’s an aircraft flying under VFR that is taking advantage of Air Traffic Control (ATC) services.
+Technically, it indicates the flight is radar identified by ATC and a number of advisories may be available from the controller.

-Some of the mystique of VFR flight following is a function of the service requiring ATC interactions which immediately invokes fear for many pilots.
-Because the service is provided on a workload permitting basis and involves multiple layers of service, there’s not exactly uniform delivery among Center or Approach control facilities.
+Some of the mystique of VFR flight following is a function of it requiring ATC interactions which immediately invokes fear for many pilots.
+Because the service is provided on a workload permitting basis, and involves multiple layers of service, there’s not exactly uniform delivery among Center or Approach control facilities.
 The combination of these realities has resulted in misinformation, misunderstandings, and even no awareness of its existence.

 So what is flight following?

 What we refer to as VFR flight following is largely described in AIM, 4-1-15 (Radar Traffic Information Service) which focuses on traffic advisories.
 ATC will serve as another set of eyes in the sky to keep you apprised of other traffic targets that could be a threat.
-You also gain the benefit of safety alerts from ATC.
+You also gain the benefit of safety alerts from ATC and perhaps even weather advisories.

-These are alerts that can be issued by the controller for traffic, terrain or other obstructions and indicate an immediate threat.
+Safety alerts can be issued by the controller for traffic, terrain or other obstructions and indicate an immediate threat.
 If you should hear the term “safety alert” on frequency, pay close attention and prepare to respond quickly.
 The red “CA” in this screen indicates a potential collision alert between the two radar-identified aircraft.

 As emphasized in the AIM, and is true in practice, flight following services and advisories are provided at the controllers’ discretion, and while controllers always strive to assist participating aircraft in every way possible, their primary responsibility is separating IFR traffic.
 Many factors, including workload and frequency congestion, could prevent the controller from providing advisories so it should always be viewed as a supplemental tool for seeing and avoiding traffic or other obstacles.